 As I am writing this text, it seems that the issue that affected Office 365 users worldwide has been diagnosed and solved.
-Users were unable to login due to a DNS issue on the Level 3 of the network that propagated.
+Users were unable to login due to a DNS issue that propagated.
 It is now behind us as you can read here.

 Today marks the 10th anniversary of my taking the reins at GSX.

 It’s understandable if you aren’t aware of this day’s significance, but it’s anything other than “just another day” for me.
 While I am not tempted to celebrate by buying a fake Time magazine cover with my picture on it, I thought it would be a good occasion to look back and share the most crucial elements of these last ten years.

 The painting on the wall is clear: the growth of the cloud is a new driver of innovation and projects worldwide.
 Cloud computing started as a way to improve servers, initially used for development purposes and startups wanting to avoid unnecessary expenses.
 When IT departments realized the ability for cloud deployments to scale, the cloud became an attractive value proposition.
 This has allowed IT departments to refocus on value-added tasks, rather than spending days patching servers at data centers.

 Much like Google once accelerated learning by popularizing search technology, cloud computing is now accelerating the adoption of new innovations.
 For example, Artificial Intelligence APIs are now ready for integration into cloud-based platforms.

 So, the word of the year 2016 was “Post-truth.
 Wikipedia defines Post-truth as getting information from emotion rather than facts.